ayushsundar/mm-bots/README.md

 - Simulates a prediction market on **"Will Democrats win the House in 2026?"**
 - Scrapes poll data (Quantus, Cygnal) and mixes it with prediction market odds (Polymarket, PredictIt).
 - Final implied prob: **2/3 market data + 1/3 polling data**
-- Represents someone trading off market wisdom and noisy polling — like a hedge fund analyst, but more chaotic.
+- Represents someone trading off market wisdom and noisy polling.
+Sort of like a hedge fund analyst, but more chaotic.

 ---

 ### 💧 SeedBot (Uninformed)

-- Has no clue what’s going on — just quotes and fills to create liquidity.
+- Has no clue what’s going on, just quotes and fills to create liquidity.
 - Doesn’t care about the outcome, just uses order flow to adjust quotes.
 - Meant to simulate a platform-seeded AMM or early-stage bootstrapping bot.